tiprankstipranks

 Our patient temperature management business is subject to extensive industry regulation and failure to comply with all applicable rules and regulation may adversely impact us.

-Our patient temperature management products are subject to extensive, complex, costly and evolving government regulation.
-In the United States, this is principally administered by the Food and Drug Administration ("FDA").
+Our patient temperature management business is subject to extensive, complex, costly and evolving government regulation.
+In the U.S., this is principally administered by the FDA.
 Various regulatory agencies in foreign countries where our medical products are sold also regulate that business.
-Under both United States and foreign country regulations, we are subject to periodic inspection of our facilities (including third-party facilities that are performing services for us), procedures and operations and testing of our products.
+Under both U.S. and foreign country regulations, we are subject to periodic inspection of our facilities (including third-party facilities that are performing services for us), procedures and operations and testing of our products.
 Following such FDA inspections, should any noncompliance with regulations or other quality issues be noted, we may receive observations, notices, citations and/or warning letters that could require us to get FDA approval of a corrective action plan and modify certain activities identified during the inspection, possibly at a significant cost.
 We are also required to report adverse events associated with our medical products to the FDA and other foreign regulatory authorities where our products have been approved or received market clearance.
 Unexpected or serious health or safety concerns could result in liability claims, recalls, market withdrawals or other regulatory actions.
 Changes in laws or regulations could require us to change the way we operate or to utilize resources to maintain compliance, which could increase costs or otherwise disrupt operations.
 In addition, failure to comply with any applicable laws or regulations could result in fines or revocation of our operating permits and licenses or, in rare circumstances, market withdrawal of the product.
 The process for obtaining governmental approval to manufacture and market new medical devices is time-consuming and costly.
 We are dependent on receiving FDA and other governmental or third-party approvals prior to manufacturing, marketing and shipping any new medical products.
 We cannot be certain that any new medical products we develop will receive FDA or other necessary approvals.
 Also receipt of approval in one country does not guarantee approval by the FDA or any other foreign regulatory agency.

-Litigation & Legal Liabilities1 | 2.9%
+Litigation & Legal Liabilities1 | 2.6%

 Litigation & Legal Liabilities - Risk 1